philchalmers/mirt/README.md

 #Extra

-Bug reports are always welcome and the prefered way to address these bugs is through the github 'issues'.
+Bug reports are always welcome and the preferred way to address these bugs is through the github 'issues'.
 Feel free to submit issues or feature requests on the site, and I'll address them ASAP.
 Cheers!